willcohen/wasmts/README.md

 JTS 1.20.0 compiled to WebAssembly with JavaScript API.

-This is a proof-of-concept wrapper providing basic JTS functionality.
-Adding new functionality requires creating Java wrapper methods in `API.java`, exporting them to JavaScript using annotations, and handling type conversions.
+This is a wrapper providing a subset of JTS functionality.
+Not all JTS methods are exposed -- adding new ones requires Java bridge methods in `API.java` with GraalVM web-image annotations and JS type conversions.
 This isn't particularly difficult but it still isn't fully automatic.

 **[Request additional JTS features →](https://github.com/willcohen/wasmts/issues/1)**